MicrosoftDocs/Viva/Viva/glint/setup/copilot-faqs.md

 # Introduction and admin setup for Copilot in Viva Glint (preview)

 > [!NOTE]
-> This feature is available to preview customers only.
+> This feature is available to preview customers only, beginning June 29, 2024.
 Features described here are subject to change.

 ## Foundational and enablement questions